paulmillr/noble-hashes/README.md

 npm run bench
 ```

 Benchmarks measured on Apple M4.

+The library could be 3x faster by utilizing loop unrolling.
+It isn't used because
+unrolling a) would increase bundle size b) make lib un-readable c) current perf is "fast enough"
+for most use-cases.

-If you need truly exemplar performance, switch to [awasm-noble](https://github.com/paulmillr/awasm-noble).
+If you need truly exemplar performance, switch to [awasm-noble](https://github.com/paulmillr/awasm-noble),
+which does unrolling in an auditable way and allows to achieve 10GB/s BLAKE3.

 ```
 # 32B